FarronF/limerick-council-meetings/meetings/2021/02/16-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 15th December 2021.md

 a proposal in relation to how the schemes should be ranked and prioritised going forward.

-The Chair opened up the floor to comments / questions.--- 5
+The Chair opened up the floor to comments / questions.
+---
+5

 Cllr.
 Michael Sheahan stated that a lot of rural members are very dissatisfied with the